 - Collect at full retirement age

-- Delay retirement to increasing monthly benefit (if eligible)
+- Delay retirement to increase the monthly amount

 Your top 35 years of earnings determine the Social Security Income amount.
 Beneficiaries can increase retirement benefit potential after 65 years old.